PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 14:31:41
+Last updated: 2024-04-05 14:32:15
-Random Quote: This is Stannis Baratheon.
-The man will fight to the bitter end and then some.  -  Tywin Lannister
+Random Quote: The greatest fools are ofttimes more clever than the men who laugh at them.  -  Tywin Lannister